0x53A/ractor-wormhole/README.md

 I'll investigate whether ``ractor`` can be used on a microcontroller like an ESP32 or STM32.
 The ``embedded-rust`` people have been hard at work creating [``embassy-rs``](https://github.com/embassy-rs/embassy), which is, besides other things, an async runtime for microcontrollers.

+# Security

+As the goal of this library is explicitly to allow connecting to untrusted peers, it's important to consider security implications.
+These range from remote code execution to (D)DOS to data leaks.

+A client can access: all Actors explicitly published to the connection, and all ``ActorRef``s that have been passed to it inside a ``Msg``.
+This Actor registration is per-connection, so an Actor published to one client is not automatically reachable from a different client.

+When projected through the portal, the integer actor ids used by ractor are replaced with unique, randomly generated, uuids.
+This prevents a malicious client from blindly guessing actor ids. (ractor starts with 0 and counts up for its internal actor id)

+Serialization and Deserialization is as safe as the routines used.
+The default implementations, and the automatically derived ones should be safe.

+There is no specific protection against Denial Of Service attacks yet.
+Time permitting, I'd like to implement a general per-connection rate-limiting and then a user can implement specific, per-actor logic.

 # Utilities

 Together with the Wormhole functionality, this project implements a grab bag of utility functionality on top of ractor.